SparkFund/google-apps-clj/README.md

 # google-apps-clj

 A Clojure library that wraps the Google Java API for different Google Applications.
+This library is fully supported by [core.typed](https://github.com/clojure/core.typed)

 ## Currently supported APIs